pachyderm/pachyderm/doc/deployment/deploy_custom.md

 That manifest consists of a number of smaller manifests, that correspond to a particular aspect of a Pachyderm deployment.

-Pachyderm has three sets of application components usually deployed:
+Pachyderm deploys the following sets of application components:
 - `pachd`, the main Pachyderm pod
 - `etcd`, the administrative datastore for `pachd`
 - `dash`, the web-based enterprise ui for Pachyderm